 How condensing boilers work

-A high-efficiency condensing boiler is a good choice if you're looking for a greener and more efficient boiler, because they're able to make better use of the heat they generate from burning fuels such as gas or oil.
+A high-efficiency condensing boiler is a good choice if you're looking for a greener and more efficient boiler.
+This is because condensing boilers are able to make better use of the heat they generate from burning fuels, such as gas or oil.

 Condensing boilers vs non-condensing boilers

 Condensing boilers are safer than non-condensing boilers, as there is a much lower risk of anything being sucked into the boiler.
-Plus a condensing boiler is typically at least 25% more efficient than a non-condensing model.
+What's more, a condensing boiler is typically at least 25% more efficient than a non-condensing model.